-4.3.3.2 Roadway Tree Planting Corridors

-The following standards apply where trees are to be planted within roadway tree planting corridors:

-- a.
-Where possible, collector and arterial roadways must incorporate a utility-free planting corridor within boulevards and medians to accommodate planting requirements with appropriate setbacks. - b.
+4.3.3.2 Roadway Tree Planting Corridors Amended - 2025 Refer to Amendment #2 The following standards apply where trees are to be planted within roadway tree Number 4.1 planting corridors: a.
+Where possible, collector and arterial roadways must incorporate a utility-free planting corridor within boulevards and medians to accommodate planting requirements with appropriate setbacks. b.
 If trees are shown on the plan and cannot be planted due to utility or access conflicts, the Developer / Landscape Architect is responsible for contacting the Parks and Facilities Division to coordinate alternate plant locations of the same quantity and value.

-4.3.3.3 Local and Collector Boulevards

-The following standards apply where trees are to be planted within roadway tree planting corridors:

-- a.
-One (1) Boulevard tree is required in front of every lot in residential subdivisions. - b.
-Three (3) Boulevard trees are required along flankage of corner lots in residential subdivisions. - c.
-Biodiversity is encouraged and should be promoted, however, in general, only one or two varieties of deciduous tree species will be approved for planting on any one residential street block. - d.
-Trees & Shrubs may be planted along flankage at neighborhood entries upon approval from Beaumont. - e.
-Boulevards separated by a walk must be graded, top-soiled to a minimum 150mm depth, and sodded between the back of curb and the walk. - f.
-Trees & shrubs may be planted on traffic calming islands where they do not impede sight lines and at the discretion of Engineering Services.
+4.3.3.3 Local and Collector Boulevards The following standards apply where trees are to be planted within roadway tree planting corridors: a.
+One (1) Boulevard tree is required in front of every lot in residential subdivisions. b.
+Three (3) Boulevard trees are required along flankage of corner lots in residential subdivisions. c.
+Biodiversity is encouraged and should be promoted, however, in general, only one or two varieties of deciduous tree species will be approved for planting on any one residential street block.
+Amended.
+Refer d.
+Trees & Shrubs may be planted along flankage at neighborhood entries upon approval from Beaumont. e.
+Boulevards separated by a walk must be graded, top-soiled to a minimum 150mm to Bulletin 005 depth, and sodded between the back of curb and the walk.
+L f.
+Trees & shrubs may be planted on traffic calming islands where they do not Section 4.0 impede sight lines and at the discretion of Engineering Services.
 Shrubs must be low growing with a maximum 1000mm height at maturity.

-4.3.3.4 Collector Roadways

-Trees shall be planted on collector roads at a spacing that is appropriate for the variety selected.
+4.3.3.4 Collector Roadways Trees shall be planted on collector roads at a spacing that is appropriate for the variety selected.
 See Trees for appropriate spacing.
 The minimum quantity requirement is one (1) tree per ten (10) linear meters, on both sides of the collector roadway.